mapinxue4y/myFirstR/README.md

 # myFirstR
-the main branch is about C .
+the main branch is about C and html is in another branch.